pengkodam/ISM-VII2025/README.md

 ## Reproducibility Instructions

-To ensure that you are using the complete and correct dataset, please follow these steps:
+To ensure that you are using the complete and correct dataset, please follow these steps.
+Following this order is crucial to prevent the use of synthetic data and to ensure the reproducibility of the results:

 1. **Run the `california_pums_full_eda.ipynb` notebook.** This notebook will download and process the data, creating the `california_pums_2023_complete.csv` file.
-2. **Run the `demo 23082025.ipynb` notebook.** This notebook uses the `california_pums_2023_complete.csv` file generated in the previous step to perform the analysis.
+2. **Run the `short_demo.ipynb` notebook.** This notebook uses the `california_pums_2023_complete.csv` file generated in the previous step to perform the analysis.

-Following this order is crucial to prevent the use of synthetic data and to ensure the reproducibility of the results.
+3. **Run the `multi_agents_demo.ipynb` notebook.** Choose **Option 3** for best experience.
+Other options are WIP.

+**Global commands**  (works at any point)

+**N or NEXT** → go to the next agent

+**S or SKIP** → jump straight to the end

+**T or TERMINATE** → stop immediately

+Append N after a choice to auto-continue (e.g., B N)

+Case-insensitive; short notes after your choice are fine

+**Agent 1 — StatisticalFeedbackAgent (only step with a menu)**

+Choose letter or word:

+A / DOCUMENT — report observed gaps as findings (no constraints)

+B / FAIRNESS — exclude protected attributes (SEX, RAC1P)

+C / ENGINEER — add controls/interactions to mitigate bias
+Examples: A, DOCUMENT N, B - prioritize fairness.
+N, ENGINEER

+**Agent 2 — HumanStatistician (acknowledges your choice)**

+Typical input: N / NEXT

+**Agent 3 — BayesianInferenceAgent**

+Typical input: N / NEXT
+(It applies your choice from Agent 1; no menu here.)

+**Agent 4 — ConformalPredictionAgent**

+Typical input: N / NEXT

+**Agent 5 — VisualizationAgent (code-only output)**

+It returns one Python code block that saves PNGs locally and prints file paths.

+Typical input: NEXT or just let it finish.

+Tip: You can use **SKIP anytime to jump to the end, or TERMINATE to stop.**